Paputtt/Patryk-Krolik-Portfolio/README.md

 - REST API testing
 - Databases
 - Performance testing using JMeter
-- Test automation using Selenium and Playwroght
+- Test automation using Selenium and Playwright

 # Tools